nobody-Justheader/zero-interaction-attendance-system-ZIAS-/docs/ble/beacon_deployment.md

 # BLE Beacon Configuration for ZIAS

+## IMPORTANT: BLE is Optional Enhancement

+**BLE beacons are NOT required for ZIAS to function.
+They are an optional enhancement for institutions where most students have smartphones.**

+**Primary System**: RFID card readers + PIR sensors (works for all students)
+**Optional Add-on**: BLE beacons (for students with smartphones)

+**Recommended for**:
+- Private schools/universities with high smartphone penetration (>70%)
+- Tech-savvy institutions
+- Environments where students always carry phones

+**Not recommended for**:
+- Government schools
+- Budget-constrained institutions
+- Areas with low smartphone ownership
+- Students below high school age

 ## Overview

 This document describes the BLE beacon deployment strategy for smartphone-based attendance tracking as a complement to RFID/PIR sensors.